CanglongCl/International-Marketing/2 The Political, Legal, and Regulatory Environments.md

   - American Innovation Act (2011) protects companies against trolls who file multiple patents to get large tech companies to pay
   - Patent Trial and Appeal Board resolves patent infringement

-# Antitrust
+## Antitrust`反托拉斯`

 - Laws are designed to combat restrictive business practices and to encourage competition
-  - Enforced by F T C in the U.S., Fair Trade Commission in Japan, European Commission in the E U
+  - Enforced by FTC in the U.S., Fair Trade Commission in Japan, European Commission in the EU
   - The Sherman Act of 1890 prohibits certain restrictive business practices including fixing prices, limiting production, allocating markets, or any other scheme designed to limit or avoid competition.
     - Applies to U.S. companies outside U.S. borders and to foreign companies operating in the U.S.

-# Licensing and Trade Secrets (1 of 2)
+## Licensing and Trade Secrets

 - **Licensing** is a contractual agreement in which a licensor allows a licensee to use patents, trademarks, trade secrets, technology, and other intangible assets in return for royalty payments or other forms of compensation
 - Important considerations